 Guidebook complies with the EU-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce and commits to subject to the Privacy Shield Principles regarding the collection, use and retention of personal data that Guidebook receives from the European Union (EU) member countries in reliance on the Privacy Shield.
 More information regarding the Privacy Shield program, including Guidebook’s certification, is located at https://www.privacyshield.gov/.
-Guidebook also continues to adhere to the U.S.-Swiss Safe Harbor Framework and its principles as set forth by the U.S. Department of Commerce regarding the collection, use and retention of personal data received from Switzerland.
+Guidebook also continues to adhere to the Swiss-U.S. Privacy Shield Framework and its principles as set forth by the U.S. Department of Commerce regarding the collection, use and retention of personal data received from Switzerland.

-If you reside within the EU or Switzerland, any inquiries or complaints regarding Guidebook’s compliance with the Privacy Shield or U.S.-Swiss Safe Harbor programs should be sent to the Guidebook email and postal addresses set forth above.
+If you reside within the EU or Switzerland, any inquiries or complaints regarding Guidebook’s compliance with the Privacy Shield or Swiss-U.S. Privacy Shield programs should be sent to the Guidebook email and postal addresses set forth above.
 Guidebook will respond within 45 days.

-If you do not receive timely acknowledgment of your complaint, or if you cannot resolve your complaint directly with Guidebook, you can contact the International Centre for Dispute Resolution, the international division of the American Arbitration Association (ICDR/AAA), by visiting its web site at http://info.adr.org/safeharbor.
-Guidebook has engaged the ICDR/AAA as an independent dispute resolution provider to address unresolved Privacy Shield complaints.
+If you do not receive timely acknowledgment of your complaint, or if you cannot resolve your complaint directly with Guidebook, you can contact JAMS, a dispute resolution provider which has locations in the United States, by visiting its web site at https://www.jamsadr.com/eu-us-privacy-shield.
+Guidebook has engaged JAMS as an independent dispute resolution provider to address unresolved Privacy Shield complaints.

 If a third party processes personal data on behalf of Guidebook in a manner inconsistent with the Privacy Shield Principles, Guidebook could be liable unless Guidebook can prove that it is not responsible for the event giving rise to any damage.